GASB has issued numerous delays on a number of statements in the wake of COVID-19.

 GASB-87 discusses how setting a high capitalization threshold policy for leases should not result in a lack of reporting assets and liabilities that are material collectively of all lease contracts.
 It also discusses the fiscal funding/cancellation clauses that should not be taken into consideration unless the clause is reasonably certain of being exercised.
 Gone are the days of circumventing the reporting of capital leases by including the funding/cancellation clause.

-The standard is not applicable until periods beginning after December 15, 2019 (December 31, 2020, for December year-ends and June 30, 2021, for June year-ends).
-There are several implementation issues facing governments regarding GASB-87, and the current implementation date provides a window of opportunity for governments to start the process early.
+Upon issuance of GASB Statement No. 95, Postponement of the Effective Dates of certain Authoritative Guidance, the lease standard is not applicable until periods beginning after June 15, 2021 (June 30, 2022, for June year-end and December 21, 2022 for December year-ends) There are several implementation issues facing governments regarding GASB-87, and the current implementation date provides a window of opportunity for governments to start the process early.

 In order for governments to prepare for the standard, the following steps should be taken soon.
 Some of the steps include: